arwasairl/Kristik-Saga-3-v2/README.md

 The game was initially going to be closed source with a protected Enigma Protector project associated with it, but seeing as how this game is not being sold commercially, this project is now open source.

-Enigma Protector v7.30+ and Ren'Py 7.4.11+ is required to utilize the game's assets as intended.
+Enigma Protector v7.30+ and Ren'Py 7.4.11 (not newer, not older) is required to utilize the game's assets as intended.

 # Notes
 The release package included is protected with Enigma Protector with no code signing.
 This may result in a Wacatac virus detection by your antivirus.
 Please build from source if you do not feel comfortable running the release builds.

-Version 2.2.1.0 is the latest version.
+Releases were deleted on 2024-10-24.